ordinaryegi/yunit/README.md

 ** See the file CODING for build and running instructions **
 ## Translations
 For help with translations do a pull request with the changes that you made to the .po file of your language.
+## Contact Us

+If you are interesting in helping us in any way you can join yunit devel mailing list for discussions related to the development of the project.
+* For general discussions about the project please visit subreddit.
+* For reporting issues with the code or wishes please us the project’s issues page in github.
+* For IM you can join our Telegram groups for UT users (and others until full) and for those who have support for super groups.